awsdocs/amazon-ec2-user-guide/doc_source/iam-roles-for-amazon-ec2.md

 ### Detaching an IAM Role<a name="detach-iam-role"></a>

-You can detach an IAM role from a running or stopped instance\.
+You can detach an IAM role from a running or stopped instance\. <a name="detach-iam-role-console"></a>

 **To detach an IAM role from an instance using the console**